-Here’s some tips for reading your work out loud:
+Here are some tips for reading your work out loud:

-- Literally stand in front of a mirror and read your writing out loud.
+- Literally, stand in front of a mirror and read your writing out loud.

 - Any time you feel you’ve run out of breath, mark that sentence for shortening.
-You can either turn the one long sentence into two short sentences or delete some useless words to make the sentence shorter.
+You can either turn one long sentence into two short sentences or delete some useless words to make the sentence shorter.

-- Any time a phrase or group of words leave you tongue twisted, highlight them and find a simpler way to say it.
+- Any time a phrase or group of words leave your tongue twisted, highlight them and find a simpler way to say it.
 If you have trouble saying the words, your marker will have trouble reading them.

 It may feel silly reading your work out loud, but it pays big dividends in terms of building those top marks you need to move to the top of the class.
 Find a time to read it out loud when no one in your household will hear you.
 Or, turn the shower on and read it to yourself in the mirror so no one else can hear you over the sound of the shower.